gsemia/strongswan-tunnel-status/README.md

 A command-line utility to check the status of IPSec tunnels managed by StrongSwan using the VICI interface.

+## AI-Generated Code Disclaimer

+This project was created using:
+- Claude 3.7 Sonnet by Anthropic
+- Cursor IDE (https://cursor.sh) as the development environment
+- Generated on: 09.05.2025

+The code connects to StrongSwan's VICI interface to check the status of IPSec tunnels and can optionally attempt to initiate missing connections.

 ## Requirements

 - Python 3.11 or higher